wazuh/wazuh-documentation/source/pci-dss/configuration-assessment.rst

 - PCI DSS 2.2.4 requires that only necessary services, protocols, daemons, and functions are enabled, and all unnecessary functionality is removed or disabled.
 An example of a system service that may be abused if it is misconfigured is IP forwarding.
 When IP forwarding is configured on a device, it may serve as a router to be abused.

    In order to perform checks for this specific use case, the SCA module has check 18081 **Ensure IP forwarding is disabled** for Ubuntu 14.04 endpoints.
-When an SCA scan is run, you are able to detect if this use case is satisfied.
+When an SCA scan runs, you can detect if this use case is satisfied.

    .. thumbnail:: ../images/pci/ensure-ip-forwarding-is-disabled.png
          :title: Ensure IP forwarding is disabled